 H.B.
 No. 367 amends Section 25.087 of the Education Code to enhance the process for verifying excused absences for students with severe or life-threatening illnesses.
-The bill introduces a new requirement for school districts to adopt a specific form that must be used to certify such absences.
-This form will require a physician's certification that includes details about the student's illness, a statement confirming that the illness is serious or life-threatening, the anticipated period of absence, and a declaration that the illness makes attendance infeasible during that time.
+The bill introduces a new requirement that school districts must adopt a specific form for certification from a physician, which must include details about the student's illness, a statement confirming its seriousness or life-threatening nature, the anticipated period of absence, and a declaration that the illness makes attendance infeasible.
+This new subsection (g) ensures that districts cannot demand additional documentation beyond what is specified in the adopted form.

 House Committee Report: Education Code 25.087 (Education Code 25)